-If you are planning to implement a migration to Magento 2, we guess that you have requested and received several quotations from Magento development companies.
+If you plan to implement a migration to Magento 2, we guess you have requested and received several quotations from Magento development companies.

 However, be careful that the numbers on their proposals are not all you have to pay for your Magento migration project.

 In fact, most of the Magento migration service providers quote a project based on the time they spend on that and their hourly rate and don’t mention the cost of some “materials” used in the upgrade process.